This page was last updated on 4 February 2025.

 And there is a medication called Mounjaro which works by activating both two receptors called GLP-1 and GIP to increase the level of incretins – hormones - in the body.
 Mounjaro was approved for treating type 2 diabetes in 2024.

-My healthcare professional has stopped prescribing my GLP-1 RAs why is this?
+My healthcare professional stopped prescribing my GLP-1 agonist.
+Why was this?

-There are three reasons why you might have been asked to stop your GLP-1 RA medication
+There are three reasons why you might have been asked to stop your GLP-1 agonist medication:

-Can I be switched onto a different GLP-1 RA?
+Can I be switched onto a different GLP-1 agonist?

 Since the summer of 2023 this was not permitted due to the shortages, but this changed in January 2024 when a National Patient Safety Alert (NPSA) was issued directing clinicians to allow people with type 2 diabetes who could benefit to be newly initiated onto Rybelsus.

-The NPSA said that there is now sufficient stock of Rybelsus (semaglutide) tablets to allow people with type 2 diabetes who could benefit to be newly initiated on this form of GLP-1 RA.
+The NPSA said that there are sufficient stocks of Rybelsus (semaglutide) tablets to allow people with type 2 diabetes who could benefit to be newly initiated on this form of GLP-1 RA.

-People who have been prescribed Byetta and Victoza injections can be identified and their treatment can be changed to Rybelsus tablets.
-This is because Byetta is being discontinued in March 2024 and Victoza (liraglutide) continues to be out of stock and further stock is not expected until January 2025..
+People who had been prescribed Byetta injections could be identified and have their treatment changed to Rybelsus tablets.
+This is because Byetta was discontinued in March 2024.

 And in March 2024 NHS England confirmed that Mounjaro can be prescribed to people living with type 2 diabetes who are unable to obtain Ozempic, Trulicity or other GLP-1 medications, including people being newly initiated onto a GLP-1.